luciob/schedario/README.md

-# schedario
+# Schedario

-React, Typescript Tab component
+A simple Tabs component in ReactJS and Typescript.